 Figure 18: Article Page on Heifer.org

-Articles and blog content is a traditional method of building relevant content on a site.
-While it is often created by members of the staff, authors don't necessarily have to be dedicated writers.
+Publishing articles and blog content is a traditional method of building relevant content on a site.
+While posts are often created by members of the staff, authors don't necessarily have to be dedicated writers.
 All staff members of an organization may be an article author or blogger in disguise, able to write on their area of expertise.
-Alternately, blogs and articles can be authored by customers or brand loyalists or anyone who reaches out to the site with a willingness to share their story or write content.
+Alternatively, blogs and articles can be authored by customers or brand loyalists or anyone who reaches out to the site with a willingness to share their story or write content.

-Beyond traditional content creation, it is time to evolve and to think Web 2.0.
-Evolution is a must for adapting to the new environment on the Web.
+Beyond traditional content creation, it is time to evolve and adapt to the new environment on the web.
 What exactly is involved in this metamorphosis from traditional static sites to dynamic interactive sites?

 User-Generated Content Building